-On March 21, 2012, Sabatino Bianco filed suit against us in the Federal District Court for the Eastern District of Texas claiming that we misappropriated his trade secret and confidential information and improperly utilized it in developing our CALIBER[®] product.
+On March 21, 2012, Sabatino Bianco filed suit against us in the Federal District Court for the Eastern District of Texas claiming that we misappropriated his trade secret and confidential information and improperly utilized it in developing our CALIBER® product.
 Bianco alleges that we engaged in misappropriation of trade secrets, breach of contract, unfair competition, fraud and theft and seeks correction of inventorship, injunctive relief and exemplary damages.
-On April 20, 2012, Bianco filed a motion for a preliminary injunction, seeking to enjoin us from making, using, selling, importing or offering for sale our CALIBER[®] product.
+On April 20, 2012, Bianco filed a motion for a preliminary injunction, seeking to enjoin us from making, using, selling, importing or offering for sale our CALIBER® product.
 On November 15, 2012, the court denied Bianco's motion for preliminary injunction.

-On October 1, 2013, Bianco amended his complaint to claim that his trade secrets and confidential information were also used improperly in developing our RISE[®] and CALIBER-L[®] products.
+On October 1, 2013, Bianco amended his complaint to claim that his trade secrets and confidential information were also used improperly in developing our RISE $^{\text{@}}$ and CALIBER-L $^{\text{@}}$ products.

 On January 17, 2014, the jury in this case returned a verdict in favor of Bianco on a claim of misappropriation of trade secret.
 We accrued the verdict amount of \$4.3 million as of December 31, 2013.
 The jury found against Bianco on the claims of breach of contract and disgorgement of profits.
 The court granted our motion for judgment as a matter of law and dismissed Bianco's claims for unfair competition, fraud, and exemplary damages, and Bianco abandoned the claim of misappropriation of confidential information.
 Bianco's claims of correction of inventorship, unjust enrichment, and permanent injunctive relief were not submitted to the jury.
 On March 7, 2014, the court denied Bianco's claim for correction of inventorship and ruled he is not entitled to be named as a co-inventor on any of the patents at issue, and also denied his claim for unjust enrichment.
-On March 17, 2014, the court denied Bianco's claim for germanent injunctive relief.
-On July 2, 2014, the court awarded Bianco an ongoing royalty of 5% of the net sales of the

-CALIBER[®], CALIBER-L[®], and RISE[®] products, or products that are not colorably different from those products, for a fifteen year period on sales starting on January 18, 2014.
+On March 17, 2014, the court denied Bianco's claim for permanent injunctive relief.
+On July 2, 2014, the court awarded Bianco an ongoing royalty of 5% of the net sales of the CALIBER®, CALIBER-L®, and RISE® products, or products that are not colorably different from those products, for a fifteen year period on sales starting on January 18, 2014.
 The court entered final judgment on the jury verdict on July 17, 2014.
+Post-trial motions were denied on October 27, 2014.

 We do not expect the verdict to impact our ability to conduct our business or to have any material impact on our future revenues.
-We believe the facts and the law do not support the jury's findings of misappropriation of trade secret and will seek to overturn the verdict in post-trial motions with the District Court and, if necessary, we will continue to do so through the appeals process.
+We believe the facts and the law do not support the jury's findings of misappropriation of trade secret and will seek to overturn the verdict through the appeals process.